 – Schlitterbahn (New Braufels): Schlitterbahn New Braunfels was voted the World’s Best Waterpark in 2015.
 Located on the banks of the spring-fed Comal River, it has 40 attractions on over 70 acres.
 Plenty of rides, slides, tube chutes, wading pools, and other water adventures for all ages.
 Visit the website for info about hours, tickets, and more.
 Click here to read our 10 favorite things about Schlitterbahn!

-– Hawaiian Falls (Pflugerville): Hawaiian Falls features water slides, a lazy river, a zip line, a ropes course & concessions.
-Fun for all ages!
+Typhoon Texas Waterpark has taken over the former Hawaiian Falls site with new ownership and a multi-million dollar transformation.
+This recreational center features water slides, a lazy river, a zip line, a ropes course & concessions.
 Visit the website for a list of activities, admission info, hours and more.

 –> More Places to Swim: